squireChuck/voz-da-gente/README.md

 2. To enable the voice clips:
   1. Find the configExample.json file in the voz-da-gente/server/config folder and copy your api key into the "your_api_key_here_abc_123" placeholder text, e.g.
   2. Rename configExample.json to config.json
-  3. When you're done, the config.json should look something like
+  3. When you're done, the config.json should look something like the following:
  ```json
  {
      "FORVO_API_KEY":"g1f5d9s888sc8ee7as8a5e2s6a3f4fwa"
  }
  ```
+ Note: this isn't a real key.

 3. To enable image upload and processing, you'll need a Google vision key file.
   * Follow [Google's instructions](https://cloud.google.com/vision/docs/common/auth#set_up_a_service_account) on how to create a key file.
   * Then, save the Google key file into the voz-da-gente/server/config folder and name it googleVisionKeyfile.json

-3. Using your fav command prompt, nav to the voz-da-gente/server folder and run `npm install` to install the dependencies.
+4. Using your fav command prompt, nav to the voz-da-gente/server folder and run `npm install` to install the dependencies.

-4. Start the app by running `node app.js` in the voz-da-gente/server folder
+5. Start the app by running `node app.js` in the voz-da-gente/server folder

-5. Check http://localhost:3000/voz/api/samplePhrase in your browser - if you get some text, you're all set!
+6. Check http://localhost:3000/voz/api/samplePhrase in your browser - if you get some text, you're all set!

-6. Once the app is running, visit it at http://localhost:3000/voz
+7. Once the app is running, visit it at http://localhost:3000/voz

 ## Goals